dortania/OpenCore-Install-Guide/why-oc.md

 * Does not support UEFI-based VBIOS patching
   * This can be done in macOS however
 * Does not support automatic DeviceProperty injection for legacy GPUs
-  * ie. InjectIntel, InjectNvidia and InjectAti
+  * i.e. InjectIntel, InjectNvidia and InjectAti
   * This can be done manually however: [GPU patching](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/)
 * Does not support IRQ conflict patching
   * Can be resolved with [SSDTTime](https://github.com/corpnewt/SSDTTime)